igorkulman/coding-journal/content/post/2018-07-18-creating-your-own-xcode-templates.md

 <!--more-->

 You are not limited to just 1 template file, you can create more.
-This can be useful if you want to create a `UIViewController` together with a XIB or a ViewModel
+This can be useful if you want to create a `UIViewController` [together with a XIB or a ViewModel](https://github.com/igorkulman/xcode-templates/tree/master/Templates/ViewController%20and%20ViewModel.xctemplate).

 #### Template description